 Lastly, to counterbalance the heat and for another added layer of delicious flavor, this mint yogurt sauce will tame the spice while adding a contrasting brightness to the robust spices of the chicken.

-Along with the mint yogurt sauce, I also serve the oven tandoori chicken with lemon or lime wedges, cilantro leaves, basmati rice and toasted naan bread.
+Along with the mint yogurt sauce, serve the oven tandoori chicken with lemon or lime wedges, cilantro leaves, basmati rice and toasted naan bread.

 Prepare to fall in love.